 So shall I use OneDrive for Business or SharePoint?

 Coming back to the original question, the answer is: it depends.
 However, let me be loud and clear about this advice:

-Do not use OneDrive for Business for Department or Project collaboration or as organization’s Intranet!
+Do not use OneDrive for Business for Department or Project collaboration or as an organization’s Intranet!

 Mark my words.
 You will regret it if you do.
-If all you need is to share and collaborate few personal files and folders with rest of your employees/users, and that is literally all you need to do, you might be fine with OneDrive for Business.
+If all you need is to share and collaborate a few personal files and folders with the rest of your employees/users, and that is literally all you need to do, you might be okay with OneDrive for Business.

 The reason why many organizations start with OneDrive for Business, is because there is very little or no setup for it.
-With such low barrier to entry, OneDrive for Business seems like a sensible choice if you need something fast.
-With SharePoint, on another hand, you have to set up the site, configure it to make it user-friendly, make sure you think through Site Architecture, security, navigation, etc. However, at the end of the day, you are getting a site that is secure, part of your organization’s Intranet and most importantly belongs to an organization.
+With such a low barrier to entry, OneDrive for Business seems like a sensible choice if you need something fast.
+With SharePoint, on the other hand, you have to set up the site, configure it to make it user-friendly, make sure you think through Site Architecture, security, navigation, etc. However, you are getting a secure site, part of your organization’s Intranet, and, most importantly, belongs to an organization.

 The analogy here would be a choice of your next meal when you are hungry.
-You can either go to fast food restaurant, chew a burger within 2 minutes or you can go to a family-style restaurant, order a homemade meal, wait for 20-30 minutes for it to be prepared, and pay little more than you would for fast food.
-Both options will achieve your objectives in short-term, however, the consequences of your decisions will become apparent in long term.
+You can either go to fast food restaurant, chew a burger within 2 minutes, or you can go to a family-style restaurant, order a homemade meal, wait for 20-30 minutes for it to be prepared, and pay a little more than you would for fast food.
+Both options will achieve your objectives in the short-term.
+However, the consequences of your decisions will become apparent in the long term.

 Need SharePoint Help?

 Hourly consulting, training and configuration services are availableLearn More